AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Does insurance follow the car or the driver in Arkansas?

-Insurance follows the car in Arkansas, not the driver.
-If someone borrows your car with permission and gets into an accident, they will be covered under your insurance policy.
+Like in most states, insurance follows the car in Arkansas, not the driver.
+If someone borrows your car with permission and gets into an accident, they will be covered under your insurance policy, though your premiums will likely rise as a result.

 Is Arkansas a no-pay, no-play state?